F0rklift-Certified/Job-Run/README.md

 ### Mock Data

-In debug builds, the app automatically seeds 10 sample jobs when the store is empty.
-To reset to mock data, erase the simulator (**Device > Erase All Content and Settings**) and re-run.
+In debug builds, the app automatically loads 26 sample jobs on every launch.
+These cover several days around the current date and include a mix of pending, complete and cancelled statuses.

 ## Requirements